 JA: We know you’re a Phoenix Green Business leader.
 What role does sustainability play in your cooking and your business model?
 Why is that important to you?

-JJ: We put less than 1 pound of trash into the land fill every month.
+JJ: We put less than 1 pound of trash into the landfill every month.
 Everything else we reuse.
 Plastics, all that gets taken to Safeway or Fry’s.
-We do a lot of recycling and a lot of donation.
+We do a lot of recycling and a lot of donations.
 We won the City of Scottsdale Environmental Achievement award in 2018.
 We use all chemical-free products.
 We have compostable delivery containers when we cater or meal prep.

 JA: How do you like to stay healthy?
 What do you do for your health and for self-care?